Dinnebier leads Drake against Northern Iowa

 Cedar Falls, Iowa; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Drake visits Northern Iowa after Katie Dinnebier scored 35 points in Drake’s 107-86 win against the Indiana State Sycamores.
+BOTTOM LINE: Drake faces Northern Iowa after Katie Dinnebier scored 35 points in Drake’s 107-86 win against the Indiana State Sycamores.

-The Panthers have gone 9-5 in home games.
-Northern Iowa is third in the MVC scoring 74.8 points while shooting 44.7% from the field.
+The Panthers are 9-5 on their home court.
+Northern Iowa ranks ninth in the MVC with 23.1 defensive rebounds per game led by Grace Boffeli averaging 5.7.

-The Bulldogs are 13-4 against conference opponents.
-Drake is second in the MVC scoring 78.7 points per game and is shooting 46.3%.
+The Bulldogs are 13-4 against MVC opponents.
+Drake is second in the MVC scoring 36.2 points per game in the paint led by Anna Miller averaging 12.0.

-Northern Iowa averages 74.8 points, 5.2 more per game than the 69.6 Drake gives up.
-Drake averages 10.1 made 3-pointers per game this season, 2.5 more made shots on average than the 7.6 per game Northern Iowa allows.
+Northern Iowa’s average of 7.8 made 3-pointers per game this season is only 0.1 more made shots on average than the 7.7 per game Drake allows.
+Drake has shot at a 46.3% clip from the field this season, 4.9 percentage points higher than the 41.4% shooting opponents of Northern Iowa have averaged.

+The Panthers and Bulldogs match up Saturday for the first time in MVC play this season.

 Dinnebier is scoring 21.7 points per game and averaging 4.5 rebounds for the Bulldogs.
-Anna Miller is averaging 13.0 points and 9.2 rebounds over the last 10 games.
+Abbie Aalsma is averaging 2.9 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Panthers: 6-4, averaging 72.7 points, 33.0 rebounds, 13.7 assists, 8.9 steals and 4.7 blocks per game while shooting 43.1% from the field.
 Their opponents have averaged 64.9 points per game.